Critical Behavior of Topological Kondo Insulators: Topological phase transition in a Kondo insulator Topological phase transition in A Kondo insulator

+We apply the transformation of the $f$-holes (Eq.~\ref{eq:trans}) to the Hamiltonian and impose the constraint (Eq.~\ref{eq:constraint}) using the Lagrange multipliers $\lambda_i$.
+Then, we perform a mean-field approximation, in which we replace the $b_i$, $b_i^\dagger$ operators by their expectation values $\langle b_i\rangle =\langle b_i^\dagger\rangle=b$, and $i\lambda_j$ by $\bar{\lambda}$.
+After implementing a Fourier transformation and dropping the constant terms, we obtain the effective Hamiltonian,

-where $\underbar{1}$ is the unitary matrix, accounting for the (pseudo) spin species.
-Thus, the mean-field effect of the interaction is a rescaling of the $f$-electron hopping and the hybridization with $b$, and a shift $\bar \lambda$ in the on-site energy of the $f$-electrons.
-Details of the derivation of the effective Hamiltonian and the corresponding mean-field equations for $b$ and $\bar{\lambda}$ are described in the Sup.~Mat.
+where $\underbar{1}$ is the identity matrix, accounting for the (pseudo) spin species.
+Thus, the mean-field effect of the interaction is a rescaling of the $f$-electron hopping and of the hybridization, and a shift in the on-site energy of the $f$-electrons.
+The corresponding mean-field equations for $b$ and $\bar{\lambda}$ are derived in appendix \ref{ap:dermf}, and read